-These are just two of the many successes from our neonatology program, one of the biggest and most sophisticated of its kind in the country.
-We provide care to more than 18,000 newborns born per year at a dozen hospitals in and near Cincinnati.
-We also care for more than 700 critically ill infants a year at three neonatal intensive care units.
+We provide care to more than 21,000 newborns born each year at 14 hospitals in and near Cincinnati.
+We also care for more than 2,500 critically ill infants a year at five neonatal intensive care units.
 We support the tiniest preterm infants and we provide advanced surgical care to newborns with the rarest, most complex birth defects.

-Our neonatology program is part of the Perinatal Institute at Cincinnati Children’s, which also includes our Divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Fetal Care Center of Cincinnati.
+Our Division of Neonatology is part of the Perinatal Institute at Cincinnati Children’s, which also includes our divisions of Perinatal Biology, Reproductive Sciences, Pulmonary Biology, Developmental Biology and the Cincinnati Fetal Center.

 “We definitely have improved in a variety of areas, and that’s reflective of the hard work by the team, the leadership, and most significantly, the people at the bedside,” says James Greenberg, MD, Co-Director of the Perinatal Institute.